simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

 The conclusion of this piece: There is no single 'best' alternative.

 It ultimately depends on your needs in terms of data and your stance toward privacy.
-There is a privacy trade-off: The more data you want to collect on the individual level, the more privacy-invasive tools you will need to use.
+There is a privacy trade-off: The more data you want to collect on the individual level, the more privacy-invasive tools you will need.

 <img src="https://assets.simpleanalytics.com/blog/google-alternatives/spectrum-privacy-friendly-analytics.png" alt="privacy vs. data insights" class="border" />
 <p class="caption" markdown="1">